Bare Metal On-Demand Supplier Process

 2. Use the following command to launch the binary:

-./io_net_launch_binary_linux --device_id=DEVICE_ID --user_id=USER_ID --operating_system="Linux" --usegpus=true --device_name="Supplier test device 1" --worker_mode=baremetal
+/io_net_launch_binary_linux --device_id=DEVICE_ID --user_id=USER_ID --operating_system="Linux" --usegpus=true --device_name=DEVICE_NAME --worker_mode=baremetal --worker_ip=HOST_IP --worker_port=HOST_PORT

 Replace DEVICE_ID and USER_ID with your specific identifiers.